Here’s our yearly advice to SAT candidates which never go wrong. The preparation time needed would depend on this top 3 factors:

 Once done, you should move onto doing full-length SAT tests under timed conditions to acclimatize yourself with the actual test.
 This is also the time to fine-tune your preparation by focusing on specific topics/sections where you’re still getting questions wrong, or working on effective time management.

-We know how frustrating it is to sit for a 4-hour test, and we feel your pain.
-The only way to progress and build your stamina though, is by powering through and attempting several of these.
+The only way to progress and build your stamina is by powering through and attempting several practice tests.
 As soon as you end your test, Prep Zone Academy sends you a score report with areas of improvement for students to focus on.
 Please ensure though that you are practicing with proper direction and purpose; doing daily tests without addressing your mistakes and weaknesses from previous tests isn’t a very effective approach to preparation.

 How About College Applications?

 Taking the SAT is crucial, but do remember to keep track of your college application deadlines and work backwards accordingly.
 Ideally, a good time to attempt the SAT for the first time is in the middle of your junior year (IB year 1 for our international school students and JC 1 for the local students).
-Keep in mind that the SAT is only offered 4 times a year now, so make sure you have enough time for a re-take if needed.
 This way you don’t need to worry about your SAT tests in your senior year (Grade 12) and can focus on school final exams and college applications instead.

 Remember, as crucial as it is, the SAT is only one component of your college application.
 Colleges would be taking into account your school grades, co-curricular activities, leadership roles, volunteer work, references, and application essays when they consider your profile for admission.